Atomic69420/newrepo/README.md

 # newrepo
-coding a script but every character I type I have to commit before typing the next character(I already failed)
+coding a script but every 3 characters I type I have to commit before typing the next characters(I already failed)